RikGr/blog/_posts/2023-12-08-Use-Resource-Graph-API-queries-in-Azure-Alerts.md

 # Other use cases?

-Another alert I created by a using Resource Graph API kusto query is a check on the state of Logic Apps and Function Apps.
+Another alert I created by a using Resource Graph kusto query is a check on the state of Logic Apps and Function Apps.
 When they are disabled, the alert triggers.
 The queries look like this:

 ```kusto